17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 You'll find that the education and experience requirements to be a teacher will vary greatly depending on the work setting.
 An academic-focused institution will likely require you to have a master's degree, whereas a vocational-focused institution may accept a diploma or bachelor's degree as long as you have extensive and relevant industry experience.
 So it's important to identify your career goals early on to be sure that you are pursuing the best education and work experience opportunities.

-- Highest-demand provinces and territories—BC, Ontario, Quebec, and the Yukon
+- Highest-demand provinces and territories—BC, Northwest Territories, Quebec, and the Yukon

-- Highest-paying provinces and territories—The Northwest Territories, Saskatchewan, the Yukon, and Alberta
+- Highest-paying provinces and territories—Nunavut, Northwest Territories, and Alberta

 - Typical entry-level education—Ranges from diploma (combined with related industry experience) to master's degree